ofbennett/sentiment-analysis-app/README.md

 ## How to Build and Run

 1. I used Gemfury as a private package index.
-Setup an account and obtain a full access token for your account.
+Setup an account and obtain a full access token for the account.

 2. Create a `.env` file in the top directory of this repo with the following contents:
 ```
 FURY_USERNAME=
 FURY_TOKEN=
 API_MODEL_LSTM_VERSION=
 ```
-API_MODEL_LSTM_VERSION is the model version you want the API container to fetch from Gemfury and install for use in the application.
+`API_MODEL_LSTM_VERSION` is the model version you want the API container to fetch from Gemfury and install for use in the application.

 3. Train and publish the NLP model following the steps in the [Model README](./model_lstm/README.md)

 4. Build the whole system with docker-compose:
 ```
 $ docker-compose up --build